nealey/homepage/content/blog/2023/12-22-alpine-linux-homelab/index.md

 2 hours later, I had a whole working system, running my containerized services just like before.
-This is an absolutely bonkers fast redeployment, and I owe a lot of that to how dead simple Alpine is.
+This is an absolutely bonkers fast redeployment, and I owe a lot of that to some clever design decisions made by the Alpine developers.

 Setup
 -----